English

 Settling a debt initially causes a small dip in your score, but it's far better than leaving it unpaid or getting sued.
 Over time, the settled account becomes less damaging, and your score recovers as you build positive payment history on other accounts.

-What’s a “pay-for-delete” agreement?
+What's a 'pay-for-delete' agreement?

 A pay-for-delete agreement means the collector removes the account from your credit report entirely after you pay.
 These are rare and most collectors won't agree to them, but it's worth requesting in writing.
 If they refuse, focus on settling for a lower amount instead.